-Because you get assistance from Medicaid with your Medicare Part A and B cost-sharing (copayments and coinsurance), you may pay nothing for your Medicare health care services.
+Because you get assistance from Medicaid with your Medicare Part A and B cost sharing (copayments and coinsurance) you may pay nothing for your Medicare health care services.
 Medicaid may also provide other benefits to you by covering health care services that are not usually covered under Medicare.
 You will also receive "Extra Help" from Medicare to pay for the costs of your Medicare prescription drugs.
 VIVA MEDICARE Extra Care will help manage all of these benefits for you, so that you get the health care services and payment assistance that you are entitled to.

 VIVA MEDICARE Extra Care is run by a private company.
 Like all Medicare Advantage Plans, this Medicare Special Needs Plan is approved by Medicare.
+The plan also has a contract with the Alabama Medicaid program to coordinate your Medicaid benefits.
 We are pleased to be providing your Medicare health care coverage, including your prescription drug coverage.